JosephSFH/s2LFM-Net/README.md

 By a single NVIDIA-3090 GPU, the model would finish training after about 9.4 hours and be save at <ins>~/YourModel/simulation_8channels/epoch_125.pth.tar </ins>

 Then your can use our demo inference code (modify with your own parameters if needed) and see what happens.
+(We do not set the fixed seed and the model might have slight difference performance which sometimes we ingnore)

 # Results
 Numerical simulated data was randomly synthesis with tubulins and beans in 8 channels (simulation codes are under preparation and would be provided soon).
 The centerview of RGB measurements are shown on the left.
 The right part shows the results from **s²LFM-Net**.
 Scale bars, 20μm.